Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Related Work

-More recently, there have been many approaches proposed for image denoising problems that do not require access to a large dataset with fully-sampled references.
-Before DL approaches, plug-and-play priors \cite{pnp}, as well as the iterative application of image denoisers as imaging priors via RED \cite{romano2017little} were shown to be very effective in a wide range of inverse problems.
-Later, \cite{lehtinen2018noise2noise} showed that image recovery with neural networks can be performed without ground-truth images by only using images corrupted by zero-mean noise.

-Extensions of this idea have also been proposed where a network is trained via self-supervision using only noisy images to model denoising \cite{batson2019noise2self,hu2021system} and the imaging inverse problem at hand \cite{hendriksen2020noise2nverse}.
+Recently, there have been several approaches proposed for image denoising problems that do not require access to a large dataset with fully-sampled references.
+Before DL approaches, plug-and-play priors \cite{pnp} and iterative image denoising priors \cite{romano2017little} were shown to be very effective in a wide range of inverse problems. \cite{lehtinen2018noise2noise} showed that image recovery with neural networks can be performed without ground-truth images by only using images corrupted by zero-mean noise.
+Reference-less denoising methods have also extended to self-supervised training using only noisy images to model denoising \cite{batson2019noise2self,hu2021system} and other imaging inverse problems \cite{hendriksen2020noise2inverse}.
 However, these methods operate under the assumption that noise exhibits statistical independence across different dimensions of the measurements.
-In addition, in the Gaussian noise setting, Stein's unbiased risk estimator can be used as a surrogate for minimizing mean-squared-error to perform denoising using only noisy images \cite{soltanayev2021training}.

-Our method is a semi-supervised learning approach where a supervised loss is combined with an unsupervised consistency loss, with the aim of leveraging undersampled datasets.
-Consistency training acts as a regularizer to improve robustness to noise-augmented input examples, and was shown to be effective for semi-supervised natural image classification when a large unlabeled dataset is available in addition to a small labeled dataset \cite{sohn2020fixmatch,uda}.
-The advantage of the consistency-training-based formulation is that no assumptions are required on the statistical properties of the input signal to reconstruct in contrast to aforementioned image denoising approaches.